-Since the time of this post, PDQ.com has developed a remote connection solution called PDQ Link.
-PDQ Link enables remote users to link to your network and access internal resources anywhere they have connectivity, much like a traditional VPN, but without the typical troubles that come with most hardware and software VPN issues.
-PDQ Link uses already existing Microsoft Server Roles RAS (Remote Access Server) and NPS(Network Policy Service) to form a connection between your remote users and your office.
+Since the time of this post, PDQ.com has begun offering a remote connection utility called RAS VPN Setup Wizard.
+The RAS VPN Setup Wizard is free for all users but is not supported by PDQ.com.
+RAS VPN Setup Wizard enables remote users to connect to your network and access internal resources anywhere they have connectivity, much like a traditional VPN, but without the typical troubles that come with most hardware and software VPN issues.
+RAS VPN Setup Wizard uses already existing Microsoft Server Roles RAS (Remote Access Server) and NPS(Network Policy Service) to form a connection between your remote users and your office.
 It connects your users automatically on their logon.
-PDQ Link will help you stay connected to your remote workforce.
-Find out more about PDQ Link.
+RAS VPN Setup Wizard will help you stay connected to your remote workforce.
+Download RAS VPN Setup Wizard Here

 The bad: We are announcing the End of Life (EOL) of the optional PDQ Agent beta from our existing products.

 The good: We are working to build a more reliable foundation that will handle all the features, tools, and awesome ideas we have for both single and multi-admin customers; this includes researching a possible future agent.

 Two of our Core Values here at PDQ.com are “We are honest, even when it’s embarrassing” and “We are always learning and improving”.
 Well, this is certainly one of those times where we're honest, it's embarrassing, but we will learn and improve from it.

 We built an agent; it didn't work.
 It breaks our hearts we’ve been unable to bring you the Agent as we initially envisioned.

 After introducing the optional Agent for PDQ Inventory in May 2018, it quickly became apparent our infrastructure and design could not support the additional load the agent created.